jeffknupp/blog/in_progress/hardest_revisited.md

 than the Python standard library.
 The [multiprocessing](http://docs.python.org/3.4/library/multiprocessing.html) package trades threads for processes, to great effect.
-The idea is simple: if a single instance of the Python interpreter is constrained by the GIL, one can acheive gains in concurrent workloads by through *multiple interpreter  processes* in place of multiple threads.
+The idea is simple: if a single instance of the Python interpreter is constrained by the GIL, one can achieve gains in concurrent workloads by through *multiple interpreter  processes* in place of multiple threads.
 Helpfully, `multiprocessing` was written with the same interface as the `threading` package, so code already using threads doesn't require a massive rewrite to make use of multiple processes.